-5.3.1 Inspection: In accordance with West Virginia Code §5A-3-9, the Purchasing Director reserves the right to inspect the commodities delivered or services rendered to assure conformance with contractual requirements.
+- 5.3.1 Inspection: In accordance with West Virginia Code §5A-3-9, the Purchasing Director reserves the right to inspect the commodities delivered or services rendered to assure conformance with contractual requirements.
 The agency shall perform this inspection on all delivered commodities and services.

-Non-conformity is to be reported to the Purchasing Director and the chief officer of the spending unit purchasing such commodities for remedial action.
+Nonconformity is to be reported to the Purchasing Director and the chief officer of the spending unit purchasing such commodities for remedial action. - 5.3.2 Proper Receiving Techniques: Any person receiving commodities is responsible for performing all of the inspection steps described below.